endritkarpuzi/AgileMarilyn/README.md

 Application/GreenTipsAlpha1 - project folder of our app "GreenTips"

-Documentation - contains all the team documentation for this project: social contract, product backlog, KPIs, KPI chart, Definition of Done, Tips card layout (design document), Market shares and thoughts
+Documentation - contains all the team documentation for this project: social contract, product backlog, KPIs, KPI chart, Definition of Done, Tips card layout (design document), Market shares and thoughts as well as HowToRunTheApp (INSTRUCTION)

 HelloWorldAndroidStudio - contains the HelloWorld project that we created in the first week of the project